USATODAY/spelling-bee-2016/README.md

 and install Bower with
 `npm install -g bower`

-Once those dependencies are set up, from this repository run `npm install`, then run `grunt`
+Once those dependencies are set up, from this repository run `npm install`, then run `npm start`

+To deploy, run `npm run deploy`